 Social and legal visitation opportunities are available to residents seven days a week.

-ICE headquarters has a designated unit that oversees compliance with Family Residential Standards and manages an independent compliance inspection program through a contracted team of juvenile subject matter experts.
+ICE headquarters has a designated unit that oversees compliance with Family Residential Standards and manages an independent compliance inspection program through a contracted team of juvenile and family subject matter experts.

 As detailed in the June 2017 DHS Inspector General’s report, the family staging centers are “clean, well-organized, and efficiently run” and the agency was found to be “addressing the inherent challenges of providing medical care and language services and ensuring the safety of families in detention.”